e19940604/OperatingSystemHW/README.md

     *   the solution of deadlock

-3. Dining philosophers problem (another solution with mutex)
+3. Dining philosophers problem (another solution with mutex)

 4. Memory management